-Proposals received after March 16, 2020, will not be considered.
+Proposals received after March 29, 2024 will not be considered.
 Additionally, errantly directed proposals that arrive at incorrect locations of the government will not be considered.
 Applicant's current and active contact information (email and phone number) is required.
 It is the applicant's responsibility to ensure their or a designated person's availability throughout the proposal submission process in case we need additional information pertaining to the proposal.
 If we are unable to obtain required information in time, the application may be considered incomplete and rejected.

-Proposal Submission Process (see page 9 for a checklist)
+Proposal Submission Process (see checklist on page 10 before downloading the application)

-Full and complete application (template on page 11 or here) (save as Word document) due via email by 11:59 pm, Monday, March 16, 2020

-Review of proposals, March 30 - April 15, 2020

-Award announcements by April 30, 2020

-DC State Plan due to USDA-AMS: May 24, 2020

-USDA notifies UDC of approval of funding for grant projects included in the state plan: September 2020

-All Applicants are notified of the status of their applications: September - October, 2020 agreement with UDC: February 1, 2021

-UDC Grant Contracts are prepared for Grant recipients: November 2020 - January 2021

-Anticipated start date for selected projects.
-Funded projects may begin upon execution of a grant

-End date for projects: January 31, 2023

-Latest end date with approved no-cost extension: July 31, 2023

-Submissions should be emailed to: mamatha.hanumappa@udc.edu

-Dr. Mamatha Hanumappa

-Project Specialist for Specialty and Ethnic Crops
+Full and complete application due by email Template is available on page 14 (save this in ".do 11:59 pm, Wednesday March 29, 2024 https://acrobat.adobe.com/link/track?uri=urn:aaid:scds:US:3f Review of proposals begins April 1, 2024 Award announcements April 12, 2024 DC State Plan due to USDA-AMS May 02, 2024 USDA notifies UDC of approval of funding for grant projects included in the state plan September 2024 All applicants are notified of the status of their applications October 2024 UDC Grant Contracts are prepared for Grant recipients January 2025 Anticipated start date for selected projects.
+Funded projects may begin upon execution of a grant agreement with UDC February 1, 2025 End date for projects January 31, 2027 Submissions should be emailed to whare@udc.edu

+CAUSES reserves the right to automatically disqualify applications shared on google drive and those that are not sent as one package.
+Only the first submitted version of the application will be considered.
+Edited versions and documents emailed after submitting the application will not be considered.

+William W. Hare

+Acting District Coordinator, Specialty Crop Block Grant Program

+Associate Dean Land-grant Programs

 College of Agriculture, Urban Sustainability, and Environmental Sciences (CAUSES)

 The University of the District of Columbia

-4200 Connecticut Avenue, N.W.
+4250 Connecticut Avenue, N.W.

 Washington, D.C.
 20008